SEO Cost Calculator: How Much Should You Budget for SEO Services?

 - Being of high quality.

-- Satisfying the fresh content algorithm.
+- Satisfying the fresh content Algorithm.

 3. Backlinks

-- Your backlinks must be natural.
+- Must be natural.
 Avoid popular link schemes like PBN’s and paid guest posts.
-Instead, focus on building real links that boost SERPs.
+Instead, focus on building real links that boost positioning in the SERPs.

-- Quality is key.
-A lower number of high trust/high authority/relevant links can outperform a large quantity of lower quality links.
+- Quality is key: A lower number of High trust/High Authority/Relevant links can outperform a large quantity of lower quality links.

-You Manage What You Measure: Set Goals
+You Manage What You Measure – Set Goals

-Before establishing a budget, one needs to determine goals for a campaign.
+Before establishing a budget, one must define specific goals for a campaign.

+Your goals should include measurable results, a defined timeframe, and an actual measurement for success.

 At one time, success was measured solely by keyword rankings.
-While ranking position remains an important metric, they are not the most important metric.
+While SERPs remain an important metric, they are not the most important metric.

 I would argue the most important metrics are those with a direct impact on the bottom line.
-Organic sessions, goal conversions and revenues fall into that category.
+Organic sessions, goal conversions, and revenue fall into that category.

+Goal setting could include improving organic sessions by X%, increasing conversions by Y per month and/or increasing revenues by Z%.

-When setting goals, it’s important to keep a few things in mind.
+When setting goals, it’s important to keep a couple of things in mind.

-- They need to be achievable.
-Stretch goals are fine, but pie in the sky benchmarks can actually work as a disincentive.
+First, they need to be achievable.
+Stretch goals are fine, but pie-in-the-sky benchmarks can actually work as a disincentive.

-- You need to give the campaign time to work.
-According to Google, “in most cases, SEOs need four months to a year to help your business first implement improvements and then see potential benefit.”
+Equally important – you need to give the campaign time to work.

+According to Google, “…in most cases, SEOs need four months to a year to help your business first implement improvements and then see potential benefit.”

 Developing a Budget

+Your goals will determine what tactics are needed for success.
 This, in turn, sets up a framework for developing an action plan and the budget necessary to support that plan.

 This brings us full circle to positioning and paying attention to those factors that move the dial.